Ahed Tamimi: Palestinian heroine or dedicated trouble-maker?

 A mural of the teenager sprung up in Gaza.
 Further up the coast, in the Israeli city of Tel Aviv, graffiti in Hebrew read, "Ahed Tamimi is a hero" and "Ahed Tamimi, we love you."
 Two thousand miles away in London, bus stops started showing posters with a stylized image from the video, along with the message, "Free Ahed Tamimi."

 At its heart, the image is simple and striking: a teenage girl standing up to the much larger soldier.
-A post in the online Jewish magazine, +972, compared it to David and Goliath, with Israel representing Goliath.
+A post by a local Hebrew news outlet, Local Call, via the online magazine +972, compared it to David and Goliath, with Israel representing Goliath.

 Critics charge that is exactly what you are supposed to see.

-Note: This story has been updated to clarify the source of the David and Goliath comparison.